pawl/dms-iif-parser/README.md

 dms-iif-parser
 ============

-This project parses IIF files from paypal using flask.
+This project changes IIF files from Paypal based on rules and gets them ready for import into Quickbooks.
-* Add class to correct issue with class not being imported (the class needs to be added to the appropriate split)
+* It can correct the issue with the "CLASS" column being ignored by Quickbooks (the class needs to be added to the appropriate split)
-* Corrects the account when the transaction needs to go somewhere besides the account you entered into paypal's form
+* It can also change the "ACCOUNT" or "MEMO" column when based on your rules.

+Project is based on the Flask-Bootstrap-Skel template and is built to be used on Heroku.